Oshaburi Kombu : A Classic Japanese Kelp Seaweed Snack

 Unlike many other countries, in Japan, people use edible seaweed as an ingredient in various types of dishes.
 Especially, Wakame and Kombu are 2 representatives of such seaweed.
 Wakame is typically used as a main ingredient in miso soup and salads, while we often take soup stock “Dashi (出汁)” from Kombu, or edible kelp seaweed.

 Wakame and Kombu are not only prepared for Japanese cuisine, but there also exist a variety of snacks made with such edible seaweed in Japan.
-Speaking of Wakame, as I wrote about it before, “Kuki Wakame (茎わかめ)” is a representative of Wakame seaweed snacks.
+As for Wakame, as I wrote about it before, “Kuki Wakame (茎わかめ)” is a representative of Wakame seaweed snacks.

 On the other hand, when it comes to Japanese Kombu snacks, Nakano Miyako Kombu is the most famous Kombu snack that has been loved by Japanese people for a long time.
 Miyako Kombu (都こんぶ) is a soft kelp seaweed snack released in 1931 by Nakano Bussan (中野物産).